Susahaat/Susahaat/README.md

+- Bachelor of Science
 - Majoring in Computer Science
-- My goal is to get my BSc degree done 5/2023
+- My goal is to get my MSc degree done 5/2025
-- I am interested in web development, machine learning and AI development in general
+- I am excited to learn new things about code every day!

 <!---
 Susahaat/Susahaat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.